nicbarajas/sva-ixd-thesis/_posts/2015-11-15-first-prototype-learnings-results.md

 summary: "Some good, some bad, but generally, it’s worth doing your homework and taking recruiting seriously"
 ---

 Despite my [sudden trouble][stolen], the show must go on, and so I did and used what I could to re-establish a path forward.
-That post was drafted on my girlfriend’s computer—after hours of trying to configure it for GitHub—and I got to an idea I was excited, if not a little hesitant about.

 [stolen]: http://nicbarajas.github.io/sva-ixd-thesis/2015/11/01/this-lost-and-found/